pkdevboxy/features/android/README.md

 ## Features

-In all cases, the feature in _Gradle_ is to enable the **Android Software Model producer** to develop plugins and types that will allow an **Android application developer** to use the specified feature.
+In all cases, the feature in _Gradle_ is to enable the **Android Software Model developer** to develop plugins and types that will allow an **Android application developer** to use the specified feature.

 ### [Android library variant is built from Java sources](./1-built-from-java-sources)